Meet The Editor

 I accept PayPal, Venmo, and Zelle.
 One-half of the total fee is due before I begin, and the remainder is due after I notify you that my editing is complete.

-Please contact me for anything unusual, and I am sure we can work it out!
+Please contact me for anything unusual, and I am sure we can work it out.

 I work with a number of proofreaders and Janie’s work is exceptional.
+She makes my books stronger.

 Chris Culver, New York Times Bestselling Author